codingvc/codingvc/_posts/2015-06-29-bubbles-and-unicorns.markdown

 The noteworthy bit is that for a typical portfolio, 5% of the investments will be responsible for more than half of the total returns, and 13% of the investments will be responsible for more than 3/4 of the returns.
 This is what people mean when they say that VC returns follow the power law: the bulk of the returns are to be found in the outliers, not in the most common outcomes.
 If a fund invests in Twitter or Nest early on, the fund will be hugely successful; if none of the investments becomes a $1b+ company, then the fund will be mediocre at best.
 Trying to eke out an extra 1.5X or 6.5X exit is relatively meaningless when a 40x exit could return the entire fund.
 That's why investors and founders swing for the fences.

-### Claim #2: Investing in a power law distribution is only worthwhile if you might find an outlier.
+### Assertion #2: Investing in a power law distribution is only worthwhile if you might find an outlier.
 A typical VC fund makes investments for 3-4 years, then holds onto those investments until every company in the portfolio either goes public, gets acquired, or fails.
 If outlier companies (i.e. the Twitters and the Nests) predictably occur in some years and not others, then it would be prudent to only invest in the good years.
 For example, if it turned out that 95% of all $5b+ companies were started during a recession, then making venture capital investments during economic booms would be unwise.

-### Claim #3: Great companies are founded every single year
+### Assertion #3: Great companies are founded every single year
 I spent some time trying to dig up the most successful companies founded in each year since 1997 (the year that the Dot-com bubble began according to Wikipedia).
 The most notable companies that I found are listed below.

 (Note: the list is not meant to be exhaustive.)